richafnu/Viva/Viva/engage/eac-answers-importer.md

 1. Edit or delete items in the list, as needed.
 You can improve future import results by using the thumbs up and thumbs down icons to provide feedback.

-1. Select the pairs you want to import (up to 20) and select **Post**.
+1. Select the Q&A pairs you want to import (up to 20) and select **Post**.
-If the post is successful, it returns a confirmation message and the question-and-answer pairs appear on the community landing page.
+When the post is successful, it returns a confirmation message and the question-and-answer pairs appear on the community landing page.
 Content posted through this feature follows the same rules of visibility as other knowledge content posted within that community.

 ## File requirements